Program

 13:30 — 15:00Concurrent Session 4:

-Pimsiri Aroonsri (Curator and mediator)
+Pimsiri Aroonsri (Curator and mediator, Chulalongkorn University, Thailand)

 Are Guided Tours a Good Format for Young Museum Visitors?